ArchipelagoMW/Archipelago/docs/api.md

 Items are all things that can "drop" for your game.
 This may be RPG items like weapons, could as well be technologies you normally research in a research tree.

-Each item has a name and an ID (also "code"), a `advancement` flag and will be assigned to a location when rolling a seed.
+Each item has a name and an ID (also "code"), an `advancement` flag and will be assigned to a location when rolling a seed.
 Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and `progression_balancing`.